 Multiply Fractions visual model color coded

-Teach New Concepts with Simple Numbers
+2. Start New Math Concepts with Simple Numbers

 Student holding help sign and text: Support Your struggling math students

 Has this happened to you?
 You are teaching a new math concept.
-You have shown examples and you and your students have done a bunch of practice problems together.
+You have shown examples, and you and your students have done a bunch of practice problems together.

-It’s so annoying!
 Seriously, who do these publishers hire to write these math problems?
 Always take a look at the problems students will complete during their independent work in advance.

 Frustrated students with hands on head and text: Strategies to Help English Learners 5th grade math

-Show an Example of How to Do Problems for Assignments
+4. Show an Example of How to Do Problems for Assignments

-Provide Visual Models for Complex Concepts
+5. Provide Visual Models for Complex Concepts

 Fractions